 Using the place value mat, we notice that even though numbers are written from left to right, they are formed from right to left: ones grouped together form tens, tens grouped together form hundreds, and so on.
 But, once the counting is finished, we write the number starting from the left.

-The choice of materials available to students can also make a difference in the level of understanding of concepts.
+The choice of materials available to students can also make a difference to their level of understanding of concepts.
 There are a variety of materials on the market to represent numbers: marbles, interlocking cubes, or any other object that can be used to count.
 Some of these materials clearly and concretely represent the magnitude relationship between ones, tens, hundreds, etc. (for example, the base ten material used in the previous photos).
 By exposing students to a variety of manipulatives, teachers can help them develop a better understanding of numbers.

 Semi-Concrete Representations

-Illustration: A number can be represented by drawings in order to illustrate certain groupings.
+Visual Representations: A number can be represented by drawings in order to illustrate certain groupings.
 For example, the number 176 can be illustrated in groupings of 50 as follows:

 Hundreds Chart